-Accredited Nursing Schools in Virginia – Information & Rankings for 2020
+10 Best Nursing Schools in Virginia – 2023 Rankings

 Virginia is one of those rare states where experts are actually predicting a surplus of nurses by the year 2030.
 That doesn’t mean the demand for qualified nurses will go away; in fact, it’s likely that graduates of the best-accredited nursing schools in Virginia may actually have a competitive edge when it comes to employment options.
 Certain specialty areas like psychiatric nurses and nurse practitioners are in short supply now, and that shortage is expected to grow.
 Many of these professionals practice in the northern part of the state around Charlottesville, Radford, and Winchester, leaving vast portions of the state inadequately resourced.
 Even with a nursing surplus in the northern metropolitan areas of the state, rural communities in other parts of the state will still experience a nursing shortage.